polymathkids/Software-Efforts-Estimation-/README.md

 Worried about accurately estimating project effort?
 This repository houses five datasets and explores the impact of feature selection on machine learning models for better software effort estimation.

-Download and use these datasets for your research or projects.

 This repo is here to help!
 We've got:

 5 different datasets like NASA93 and COCOMO, covering all sorts of projects. ‍